Minecraft Portal Calculator

 I love minecraft--it's way too much fun, and way too time consuming.

-Here's a quick calculator that you can use to plug in coordinates from either the overworld or the nether to find out where
+Here is a quick calculator that you can use to plug in coordinates from either the overworld or the nether to find out where

 Wrong Return Gate

-This was fine, but when I walked back through it, my X and Z were nowhere near the gate I entered from--instead I came back to that someone elses homestead
+This was fine, but when I walked back through it, my X and Z were nowhere near the gate I entered from--instead I came back to that someone else's homestead

 Calculator to translate between the overworld and the nether